Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkywayJS.markdown

 ### Step 3: Instantiate Skyway and subscribe events

-In the codepen example above you see the most basic events you'll need if you want to create a simple audio/video conference.
+In the codepen example above you see the basic events you'll need if you want to create a simple audio/video conference.

-- **peerJoined:** informs you that another peer has joined the room and shares our peerID with you.
-In the example we create a new video element for this peer and use the peerId to identify this tag in the DOM of our website.
+- **peerJoined:** informs you that another peer has joined the room and shares their peerID with you.
+In the example we create a new video element for this peer and use the peerId to identify this element in the DOM of our website.
 - **peerLeft:** informs you that a peer has left the room.
-We look in the DOM for the video element with its peerId and remove it.
+In our example, we look in the DOM for the video element with the events peerId and remove it.
 - **addPeerStream:** This event is fired after **peerJoined** when SkywayJS starts receiving the audio and video streams from that peer.
-In the example we use the *attachMediaStream()* function of our [AdapterJS](http://github.com/Temasys/AdapterJS) library to feed this stream into our previously created video tag.
+In the example we use the *attachMediaStream()* function of our enhanced [AdapterJS](http://github.com/Temasys/AdapterJS) library to feed this stream into our previously created video tag.
 Why do we use this function?
-The different browser vendors have slightly different ways to do this and *attachMediaStream()* helps us to abstract this.
+The different browser vendors have slightly different ways to do this and *attachMediaStream()* enables us to abstract this.
-- **mediaAccessSuccess:** The user needs to authorize your website that he's okay with sharing his camera and microphone.
+- **mediaAccessSuccess:** The user needs to authorize his browser to allow your website access to their camera, microphone or both.
 Once the user clicks "Allow" in his browser, this event fires and give us access to the audio/video stream.
-As you'd guess **mediaAccessError** would trigger if the user declines.
+As you'd guess **mediaAccessError** will be triggered if the user declines.

 ### Step 4: Initialize and joinRoom

 By calling *init()* SkywayJS starts establishing a signaling connection with our servers and requires your API key as a parameter.
-This connection introduces new peers and sends basic messages between peers that are required for the process.
+This connection introduces new peers and sends control messages as required for the connection and handshake process between peers.
 You can also pass a *defaultRoom* parameter.

-*joinRoom* then tells our servers that you now want to inform the other peers in the room, that you're joining and you can specificy the features that you want to have enabled.
-In this case we want audio and video streams to be established.
+*joinRoom* then tells our servers that you now want to inform the other peers in the room, that you're joining and you are able to specify the features that you want to have enabled.
+In this case we establish both audio and video streams.

 ### Step 5: Profit